 ALEX BURDETTE is a Youngsville High School alumni and graduate of Penn State University with a Bachelor of Music degree.
 He studied flute performance and pedagogy with Dr. Naomi Seidman, and was previously instructed by Warren’s own Ann Mead while in high school.
 At PSU he was active in multiple chamber groups, the symphonic wind ensemble, and philharmonic orchestra.
 Alex began his career of music making at the WCSMS, many years ago, and is thrilled to share the same joys and wonders of music with his students that he experienced as a young musician.

 SARAH KORCHAK earned a Bachelor of Music Education from Mansfield University and a Master of Music Education from Ithaca College with a major in piano and concentration in vocal music.
 She has earned certification in Orff-Schulwerk, studied string pedagogy at Ohio State University and pursued interests in drumming and instrument repair through the years.
-She began her career in New York State, has been employed by the Warren County School District since 1994 and is currently the only music teacher in the Eastern Attendance Area, responsible for all music classes and extra-curricular offerings K-12.
-Mrs. Korchak enjoys new challenges and a variety of interests.
-Steel drum band is among her recent pursuits, and she is eager to share her experience and knowledge with WCSMS students.
-She is active in her church as a music minister and director of Religious Education.
-Other interests include cooking, crafts and camping.
+She began her career in New York State, came to the Warren County School District in 1994, and is retiring in June after teaching music for 34 years.
+Mrs. Korchak enjoys new challenges and a variety of interests, and can’t wait to see what adventures await in retirement!
+She is active in her church as a music minister, and enjoys cooking, crafts and camping.
 Cherished free time is spent with husband Tim, daughter Tessa, and black labs Lizzie and Bailey.

-ASHLEY MCLAUGHLIN is a former student, intern and as of 2014, the head photographer for WCSMS.
+ASHLEY MCLAUGHLIN is a former student, intern and as of 2014, the staff photographer for WCSMS.
 Ashley is an alumni of Youngsville High School, where she was actively involved with concert band, marching band, jazz band, orchestra, and a member of the pit orchestra for two All-County Musicals.
 Although Ashley did not pursue a career in music, she continued her education within the fine arts field and graduated from Robert Morris University in 2015 with a Bachelor of Arts degree in Media Arts with a concentration in Photography and a minor in Business.
-Ashley has always enjoyed being a student and intern during the Summer Music School program and is looking forward to inspiring and teaching young minds about her passion for the arts.
-This will be Ashley’s third year teaching Photography classes at WCSMS.
-She is ecstatic to be introducing Photography II and to be continuing the Intro to Photography class at WCSMS and hopes to give students a fresh new perspective on how they see the world.
+Ashley enjoyed being a student and intern during the Summer Music School program and now is pleased to inspire and teach young artists with her passion for the arts.
+This will be Ashley’s fifth year teaching Photography classes at WCSMS.

 DENISE A. PEARSON earned her undergraduate degree in music education from Indiana University of Pennsylvania and has pursued graduate study through several universities, including the Saratoga- Potsdam Choral Institute and University of the Arts.
 Denise taught at YEMS and Eisenhower where she directed choirs and taught general music.
 She is a member of PMEA (Pennsylvania Music Educators Association) and has been honored to conduct several PMEA elementary and junior high choral festivals.
 Mrs. Pearson is a performing member (flutist) of Warren’s Philomel Club and past recipient of its Music Teacher of the Year award.
-She served First Lutheran Church, Warren as Director of Choirs (vocal and handbell) for twenty-seven years and is now pleased to ring in the handbell choir that she founded.
+She served First Lutheran Church, Warren as Director of Choirs (vocal and handbell) for twenty-seven years and after a 10 year break as a ringer in the group, has returned to directing.

 DEBBIE PENLEY graduated from Pittsburgh Technical School with an Associate Degree in Graphic Design.
 She grew up in a small town in Ohio, marching with her high school band her Junior and Senior years.
 She started her own business in 2009, selling hand-made ceramic ocarinas – flute-like instruments.
 The business has morphed over the years into sculptural pieces, and included a couple years of handmade soap, but has now become primarily focused on fiber art, and specifically nature-themed wool sculptures and animals.
 Besides crocheting and felting, Debbie also enjoys hoop-dancing, reading a good book, bike riding, and watching her 4 kids grow up way too quickly.

 JESSALYN PETERSON is a former student and intern of WCSMS, and started her music career at WCSMS.
-Jessalyn is an alumni of Eisenhower High School where she was actively involved in the marching band, concert band, and orchestra.
-She is also a graduate of The Pennsylvania State University (PSU) with a Bachelors in Music Education degree, where she focused in high school band instruction and flute studies.
+Jessalyn is an alumni of Eisenhower High School (2014) where she was actively involved in the marching band, concert band, and orchestra.
+She is also a graduate of The Pennsylvania State University (PSU) with a Bachelors in Music Education degree (2018), where she focused in high school band instruction and flute studies.
 She studied flute and piccolo with Dr. Naomi Seidman at PSU, and while in middle and high school, Jessalyn studied flute and piccolo with former WCSMS director Ann Mead.
 While at PSU, she actively participated in the symphonic and concert bands, flute choir, and their collegiate chapter of Pennsylvania Music Educators Association (PMEA).
-Not only does Jessalyn play the flute and piccolo, she also plays the clarinet and cello.
+Not only does Jessalyn play the flute and piccolo, she also plays the clarinet, cello, and ukulele.

 ASHLEE SPRANDLE was born and raised in Warren County, Pennsylvania.
 She received her BFA in Ceramics from Edinboro University in 2006.
 Throughout college she maintained a board position on the Student Art League and was the president of the EUP Clay Club.
 She has also had her ceramic work featured in student shows at the Edinboro’s Bruce Gallery and the Erie Art Museum.
 She was also published in the debut issue of Edinboro University’s award winning Journal of Art and Literature, Chimera.
-After graduation, she moved back home to Warren County to teach art in the Northern attendance area, as well as coach volleyball for Eisenhower High School and became the Scenic Director for the All County JR Musical.
-She now spends most of her time focusing on the classroom and the volleyball court, but when time allows, she keeps busy with painting and drawing at home.
+After graduation, she moved back home to Warren County to teach art in the Northern attendance area and is currently teaching at Beaty Warren Middle School.
+In her free time she enjoys traveling and spending time with her dog, Beatrice.